Leicester East: Second (current) creation

 Turnout in the recreated seat has ranged between 78.7% in 1992 and 61.0% in 2024.

 Boundaries

+Historic

 1918–1950: The County Borough of Leicester wards of Belgrave, Latimer, Spinney Hill, and West Humberstone.

 1974–1983: The County Borough of Leicester wards of Belgrave, Charnwood, Evington, Humberstone, and Latimer.

 1983–2010: The City of Leicester wards of Belgrave, Charnwood, Coleman, Evington, Humberstone, Latimer, Rushey Mead, Thurncourt, and West Humberstone.

 2010–2024: The City of Leicester wards of Belgrave, Charnwood, Coleman, Evington, Humberstone & Hamilton, Latimer, Rushey Mead, and Thurncourt.

+Further to a local government boundary review which became effective in May 2015, North Evington and Troon wards were created, replacing the Charnwood, Coleman and Latimer wards.